WeblateOrg/weblate/docs/admin/addons.rst

 It offers the following options:

 * Wrap lines at 77 characters and at newlines
-* Only wrap lines for newlines
+* Only wrap lines at newlines
 * No line wrapping

 .. note::

-   By default gettext wraps lines at 77 characters and for newlines.
+   By default gettext wraps lines at 77 characters and at newlines.
-   With the ``--no-wrap`` parameter, wrapping is only done for newlines.
+   With the ``--no-wrap`` parameter, wrapping is only done at newlines.

 .. _addon-weblate.gettext.linguas: